jenihana/MACO/README.md

 ![selector](/images/inputs.png)

-## Log Analytics Workspace ID
+### Log Analytics Workspaces

 Next, determine the Log Analytics workspace(s) that the targeted virtual machines are connected to.
 The ID of the workspace is located in the overview page of the workspace in Azure and can simply be copy->pasted into the Power BI input.

-If there are multiple Log Analytics workspaces with VMs then please sepearte the workspace IDs with a semi-colon ';'.
+If there are multiple Log Analytics workspaces with VMs then please sepearte the workspace IDs with a semi-colon ';' (no space).

+EX: 59483733-898d-4b5e-8cf4-514d047b3rec;59304833-888d-4p6g-8cf4-511446b3efv

-## Subscriptions Cost History Report
+### Subscriptions Cost History Report File Path (See instructions in prerequisites)

 In Azure cost management the user must download a 3 month cost history report by subscription and service name and then download it to excel.
 Then the user needs to copy the file path of the two exports into the Power BI inputs.

+### Service Cost History File Path (See instructions in prerequisites)

+## Click "Load"

+****

 ## Modify Privacy settings